Vespula vulgaris: Diet

-Similarly to other Vespulas, Vespula vulgaris feed on animal preys such as caterpillars to feed their developing larvae and carbohydrates, such as nectar and sweet fruits, to satisfy their own energy requirements.
-Their usual food sources are: wood pulp, freshly killed insects such as Hymenoptera, lepidopteran larvae and Diptera and spiders.
+Similarly to other Vespulas, Vespula vulgaris feed on animal preys to feed their developing larvae and carbohydrates, such as nectar and sweet fruits, to satisfy their own energy requirements.
+Their larvae generally eat freshly killed insects, including lepidopteran larvae (caterpillars), Hymenoptera (bees, ants, and other wasps), and Diptera (flies), as well as recently killed Araneae (spiders).
 Common wasps will also attempt to invade honey bees' nests to steal their honey.

 Although the types of prey Vespula vulgaris and Vespula germanica forage are almost the same, that of Vespula germanica are generally 2–3.5 times bigger and heavier than that of Vespula vulgaris.
 This is mainly due to the size difference of the two species.
 Because the Vespula germanica foragers are bigger in morphology than those of Vespula vulgaris, and they both transport the prey by carrying them, it would be advantageous for the wasp to be bigger to be able to hold larger prey.

 Caste system

 In the early stage of the colony founding, the queen Vespula vulgaris does most of the work, both building and foraging.
-After the nest is completely built, she expands her foraging resources from only pulps to pulps, fluids and insect flesh.
-The labor divides as the first batch of larvae is hatched.
-However, during the very beginning of the hatching, the workers do not take part of any labor.
+After completing the nest, she diversifies her foraging to include not just pulp, but also fluids and insect flesh.
+The labour divides as the first batch of larvae is hatched.
+However, during the very beginning of the hatching, the workers do not take part of any labour.
 Rather, they remain motionless with their heads inside a cell.
 Workers actually start foraging actively after seven days.
 They both forage and take care of the broods by feeding the larvae, breaking down the insect flesh, dividing fluids collected by the foragers, removing trophallactic secretion from the larvae, and fixing the nests.